Travinkel/DeadPigeons/docs/adr/0003-eslint-flat-config-and-legacy-config-deprecation.md

 ## Risks and Mitigations

 - **Risk**: Flat config references a plugin that is not installed.
     - **Mitigation**: Add a one-time check to match `eslint.config.js` imports against `devDependencies`.
 CI will fail early if a plugin is missing.
 - **Risk**: Behaviour changes slightly when migrating rules.
     - **Mitigation**: Run `npm run lint` locally and in CI, fix any new warnings or errors, and adjust rules where appropriate.

 ## Follow-up Actions

+### Evidence

+- Repo path: `client/eslint.config.js`; legacy `.eslintrc*` removed
+- CI logs: ESLint 9 flat config runs clean in PRs

+### Consequences for exam goals (2–3 lines)

+- Stable linting baseline improves code quality signal for assessors.
+- Prevents “plugin not found” CI failures that waste exam time.
+- Aligns tooling with current ESLint guidance for longevity.
 - Document the linting setup in:
     - `docs/explanation/ci-quality.md`
 - Keep lint commands in `package.json` stable (`npm run lint`, `npm run lint:fix`).